TheBubble717/bubble_dyndnsV2_public/README.md

 --- Set which dnstypes the owner(or share) is allowed to set on an "custom" domain (Domain added by an user) insert into bubbledns_settings values("allowed_dnstype_entries_custom","[`A`,`AAAA`,`CNAME`,`MX`,`TXT`]");
 ```

+### Server-Settings - NodeJS and Mariadb
+Inside config.json, some compartments have the items `screenLogLevel`, `fileLogLevel` and `debug`.
+* `screenLogLevel`: Only show Logs higher or same level on the screen (1 = Logs, 2 = Warning, 3 = Errors)
+* `fileLogLevel`: Only write Logs higher or same level to the Log-File (1 = Logs, 2 = Warning, 3 = Errors)
+* `debug`: Adds the File & Line from which the log was added.
+Logging everything can decrease performance, so I would recommend only logging warnings.

 ## Fine-Tuning the Server #2 - Mailserver - NodeJS and Mariadb
 Some Elements on the Frontend like the Mailserver Configuration can only be done in the mysql server directly: